Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

 \subsubsection{Question Generation}

-The goal of QG is to automatically generate a question from a given sentence or paragraph, with the assistance of answer information when available.
-The challenge lies in identifying the key statement based on the context with or without the utilization of the answer (namely answer-aware QG or answer-agnostic QG~\cite{dugan2022feasibility}) and generating a question based on the statement.
+The goal of QG is to automatically generate a question from a given sentence or paragraph.
+The challenge lies in identifying the key statement based on the context with or without the utilization of the answer (namely answer-aware QG or answer-agnostic QG~\cite{dugan2022feasibility}) and generating a question based on the statement, which can be described as follows:

+Here $C$ and $Q$ are context and the generated question, respectively. $[A]$ is the answer which is optional to the input.

 \textbf{Datasets.} QG and QA are dual tasks~\cite{tang2017question}.
 They both require reasoning between questions and answers.
-As a result, some MCQ datasets initially designed for QA tasks, including SciQ~\cite{welbl2017crowdsourcing}, RACE~\cite{lai2017race}, and FairytaleQA~\cite{xu2022fantastic}, are also leveraged for researches on QG~\cite{wu2023towards,jia2021eqg,steuer2022investigating,zhao2022educational}.
-Besides, there are some datasets particularly constructed for QG, such as LearningQ~\cite{chen2018learningq}, KHANQ~\cite{gong2022khanq}, and EduQG~\cite{hadifar2023eduqg}.
+As a result, some MCQ datasets initially designed for QA tasks, including SciQ~\cite{welbl2017crowdsourcing} and RACE~\cite{lai2017race}, are also leveraged for research on QG~\cite{wu2023towards,jia2021eqg,steuer2022investigating,zhao2022educational}.
+Besides, there are some datasets particularly constructed for QG, such as LearningQ~\cite{chen2018learningq}, KHANQ~\cite{gong2022khanq}, EduQG~\cite{hadifar2023eduqg} and EduProbe~\cite{maity2023harnessing}.
 These datasets extend across various subjects (e.g., science, medicine) and various education levels (e.g., preliminary school, middle school, and university.), the details of which are displayed in Table~\ref{tab:qg_datasets}.
-Regarding these datasets, LearningQ is collected from instructor-crafted learning questions, which contain cognitively demanding documents for QG that requires reasoning, but the absence of answers limits its application to answer-aware QG.
-KHANQ provides (context, prompt, question) triples collected from questions about the online courses raised by students.
-The prompt, which indicates the background knowledge of students or presupposition of the questions, provides hints on the information that should be brought into focus during question generation.
+Regarding these datasets, LearningQ is collected from instructor-crafted learning questions, which contain cognitively demanding documents for QG that require reasoning, but the absence of answers limits its application to answer-aware QG.
+KHANQ and EduProbe provide (context, textual cue, question) triples.
 EduQG is a high-quality MCQ dataset generated by educational experts and questions are linked to their cognitive complexity, which makes this dataset move closer to reality.